 The remote configuration allows you to execute and/or schedule test lists on multiple machines even simultaneously.

 The setup may vary from single to multiple execution machines.
-It only requires scheduler and storage to be configured once on any of the machines and all execution clients need to be connected to that single scheduler.
+It only requires a Scheduling service and a Storage service to be configured once on any of the machines and all Execution clients need to be connected to the configured Scheduling service.